MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-settings.md

 To change your preferred formatting for dates, time, and numbers, use the **Country/Region format** dropdown.
 A formatting preview is displayed under this field.
 Customer Insights will automatically suggest a selection when you choose a new language.

 Select **Save** to confirm your selections.

+## Real-time tab

+Find details about the real-time API usage and see which events happened in a given time range.
+For more information, see [Real-time data ingestion](real-time-data-ingestion.md).